Saatchi & Saatchi: After the brothers

 The ousting of the Saatchi brothers in 1995 and the subsequent formation of M&C Saatchi saw a period of turmoil for the agency, as key figureheads from the London office joined the defection to the new entity.
 At this point, nearly £40 million of revenue left the agency, with a further £11 million spent on severance and litigation against the staff members who left.

-In 1995, Saatchi & Saatchi PLC was renamed the Cordiant Communications Group and the subsidiary businesses split into two main groupings: Research or Advertising.
+In 1995, Saatchi & Saatchi PLC was renamed the Cordiant Communications Group and the subsidiary businesses split into two main groupings: Research and Advertising.
 The Saatchi & Saatchi Advertising network formed the keystone of the latter.
-The acquisition frenzy that characterised the agency throughout the 1980s was taken to task under the new management system.
+At this time, Bob Seelert was brought in as CEO to stabilize the company, and the acquisition frenzy that characterised the agency throughout the 1980s was taken to task under the new management system.
 This led to a number of agency assets being sold, including the Fitch design company (to the WPP group), management consultants The Hay Group and a number of the other 383 offices around the world that had been acquired in the 1980s.

 After the 1995 shakeout, the key imperative for the new owners was to manage the relationships with Saatchi & Saatchi's blue-chip client base, which at this point included decades-old partnerships with the Campbell Soup Company, Hewlett-Packard, Johnson & Johnson, Procter & Gamble, DuPont, Philip Morris and General Mills.
 The strength of these relationship were the legacy of the earlier acquisitions of Compton, of Bates Worldwide and of Dancer Fitzgerald Sample whose relationship with Procter & Gamble had stood since the 1920s.
 While the British Airways and Mars defections in 1995 destabilised the agency's reputation in London, it seemed not to affect operations in its biggest market, the United States.
 The growth of its new healthcare arm in New York City and increased spending from its West Coast auto clients Toyota and Lexus enabled a period of steady growth for its American operations.

-In 1997, Saatchi & Saatchi officially dropped "Advertising" from its name.
-This was part of an imperative installed by Kevin Roberts, a beverage marketing veteran brought in to revive the agency's fortunes.
+In 1997, Seelert transitioned into the role of Chairman, and Kevin Roberts became CEO.
+Saatchi & Saatchi officially dropped "Advertising" from its name.
+This was part of an imperative installed by Roberts, a beverage marketing veteran brought in to continue the revival of the agency's fortunes.
 A significant decision of his was to move the global headquarters of the agency from its Charlotte Street, London address to its Hudson St, New York City office.
 Newly dubbed an "ideas company" by Roberts, the agency sought to usher its resources towards the internet, still very much in its infancy in 1997.